 It’s Not Too Late to Save Your Ash Tree!

 For less than the cost of your monthly cable and internet bill you could save your ash tree!
 Call us at 615-308-0821 or click on the button below to request a quote.

 The emerald ash borer is a metallic green beetle that bores into ash trees feeding on tissues beneath the bark, ultimately killing the tree.
 It is not native to the United States and was first found in the U.S. near Detroit, Michigan in 2002.

 A) The larvae live under the bark of the tree, feeding on the vascular cambium.

-B) The larval feeding leaves ‘galleria’ under the bark that interrupt nutrient flow to the canopy and eventually kill the tree.
+B) The larval-feeding leaves ‘galleria’ under the bark, interrupt nutrient flow to the canopy and eventually kill the tree.